yangchuang1027/base/readme.txt

-I want to learn git
+I really want to learn git
+NOW
+We will try to change it